-The Working Group on agricultural land investment contracts has thus far met twice.
+The Working Group on agricultural land investment contracts has thus far met three times.
 Summaries and documentation for each of the meetings are included below.
-The Working Group’s next meeting is to be held in Rome on 25-27 April 2018.
+The Working Group’s next meeting is to be held in Rome on 9-11 October 2018.

 The Working Group's first meeting took place at UNIDROIT’s seat in Rome on 3-5 May 2017, with the objective of receiving expert input to better define the contours of the work, in particular with respect to the possible scope of the instrument, thereby allowing both for the organisation of future work and for consultations with a broader group of experts and stakeholders.
 In particular, the Working Group discussed, inter alia, the following: